widgetfactory/wf_responsive_widgets/README.md

 https://docs.joomla.org/Installing_an_extension

 ## What it does
-This plugin adds a "wf-responsive" class to all object, embed, audio, video, and some iframe elements.
+This plugin adds a `wf-responsive` class to all object, embed, audio, video, and some iframe elements.
 For example, this code:

 `<video src="my_movie.mp4" type="video/mp4"></video>`